brandonmartinez/afd-appservices-postgres-redis-sample/README.md

 | CERTIFICATE_BASE64_STRING | A Base 64 encoded PFX certificate to be used for HTTPS     |
 | CERTIFICATE_PASSWORD      | The password of the PFX certificate                        |

-To Base 64 encode a certificate, you can use the following command:
+If you are choosing to Bring Your Own Certificate (BYOC), you'll need to Base 64 encode a certificate; you can use the following command:

 ```sh
 # For Linux: